hyperledger/web3j-docs/docs/web3j_openapi.md

 If not, you need to specify runtime parameters. for example, the `private key` or `wallet file` for the signing, the `node endpoint` to connect to, etc.

-To see the available options, try to run the `distributions` or the `JAR` with the `--help` flag.
+To see the available options, try to run the distributions `executable` or the `JAR` with the `--help` flag.
 You'll get the following display:

 ![image](img/Web3j-OpenAPI/Server_help.png)